Rajpratik71/volatility-wiki/FAQ.md

 The latest development version is 2.4 which you can get by checking out the main branch using git ($ git clone git@github.com:volatilityfoundation/volatility.git).

 ### What's new in 2.4

+### What operating systems does Volatility support

+### What about reading crash dumps and hibernation files

+### Can Volatility acquire physical memory

+### Are there any public memory samples available that I can use for testing